-The Southern California Rapid Transit District (SCRTD) finds and declares that it is necessary and in the best interest of the SCRTD and those subject to Benefit Assessment to establish a benefit assessment appeals procedure so that any person who has been assessed will be afforded an opportunity to appeal the assessment and to satisfy the requirements of Section 33002.9 of the Public Utilities Code which allows any owner or owners of real property, which is, in whole or in part, within a benefit district to file with the Board a petition requesting that the real property owned by them be excluded from the benefit district on the ground that the real property sought to be excluded is not benefited or that the assessment be reduced on the ground that the assessment exceeds the benefit to that real property and Section 33001.5(e) of the Public Utilities Code which allows for changes in assessment to particular real property arising out of changes in parcel area or floor area of that real property.
-The Benefit Assessment Districts were established pursuant to Sections 33000 et seq. of the Public Utilities Code and to the SCRTD Resolution to Proceed with the Establishment of the Benefit Assessment Districts, which was approved by the SCRTD Board of Directors on February 14, 1985.
+The Southern California Rapid Transit District (SCRTD) finds and declares that it is necessary and in the best interest of the SCRTD and those subject to Benefit Assessment to establish a benefit assessment appeals procedure so that any person who has been assessed will be afforded an opportunity to appeal the assessment and to satisfy the requirements of Sections 33002.9 of the Public Utilities Code which allows any owner or owners of real property, which is, in whole or in part, within a benefit district to file with the Board a petition requesting that the real property owned by them be excluded from from the benefit district on the ground that the real property sought to be excluded is not benefited or that the assessment be reduced on the ground that the assessment exceeds the benefit to that real property.
+The Benefit Assessment Districts were established pursuant to Sections 33000 et seq of the Public Utilities Code and to the SCRTD Resolution to Proceed with the Establishment of the Benefit Assessment Districts, which was approved by the SCRTD Board of Directors on February 14, 1985.
 The Benefit Assessment Districts were created pursuant to the SCRTD Resolution Creating Special Benefit Assessment Districts Al and A2 for the MOS-1 Segment of the Metro Rail System, which was adopted by the SCRTD Board of Directors on July 11, 1985.